bytewax/crypto-orderbook-app/README.md

 In this example we are going to walk through how you can maintain a limit order book in real-time with very little extra infrastructure with Bytewax.

 We are going to:
-* Use websockets to connect to an exchange (coinbase)
-* Setup an order book using a snapshot
+* Connect to Coinbase via WebSockets for live order book updates.
+* Initialize order books with current snapshots for major cryptocurrencies.
-* Update the order book in real-time
+* Update order books in real-time with market changes.
-* Use algorithms to trade crypto currencies and profit.
-Just kidding, this is left to an exercise for the reader.
+* Utilize advanced data structures for efficient order book management.
+* Process live data with Bytewax to maintain and summarize order books.
+* Filter updates for significant market movements based on spread.

 ## ****Prerequisites****

 **Python modules**
-bytewax==0.16.*
+bytewax==0.18.*
 websocket-client

 ## Your Takeaway

-*At the end of this tutorial users will understand how to use Bytewax to analyze financial exchange data by connecting to a websocket and using Bytewax operators to maintain an order book and analyzing the orders.*
+*At the end of this tutorial you will understand how to use Bytewax to analyze financial exchange data.
+You will learn to establish connections to a WebSocket for real-time data, use Bytewax's operators to efficiently manage an order book, and apply analytical techniques to assess trading opportunities based on the dynamics of buy and sell orders.*

 ## Table of contents